RenUchiha-hub/my-first-repo/README.md

 My First GitHub Repository

-Name: Mustafa
+Name: Sandia Nazar
-Registration Number: BSNU25101038
+Registration Number: BSNU25101010

 This repository is created as part of Lab Activity #1.